SEO For IT and Technology Companies in 2021: Your Ultimate Guide

 We can use various analytics tools—both free and paid—, to check website authority, for example, Moz’s famous Domain Authority metric, and Ahref’s Website Authority Checker, but there are also various free alternatives available.

 The point is, getting backlinks from any high-quality, authoritative sites is going to be difficult, unless you are already a big website or brand in the first place—most of us simply aren’t.

 So how can we do it?
 The answer lies in your content.
 If it’s any good, someone will link your content sooner or later, especially when your content is a good source of reliable data or unique information.

 With the quality of your content as the prerequisite of proper link building, there are still several tactics you can use to amplify the results:

-Another common reason is to add references to data presented in the content to give it some weight.
-For example, if we make a claim that 50% of B2B tech companies are using Linkedin (it’s just an example), we can link content that provided the original claim.
+Another common reason is to add references to the data presented in the content to give it some weight.
+For example, if we make a claim that 50% of B2B technology companies are using Linkedin (it’s just an example), we can link content that provided the original claim.

 We can add these kinds of data and information to our content—let’s call it a link hook— in various forms such as:

 - An original research report or case study (white paper, ebook, etc.)